-Before your first massage back, I will call you to outline the session changes below, discuss some of the risks and catch up on how you are doing!
 There are two Google forms that will be required before you receive a massage during this time.
-The first will be completed once and is a Risk of Infection statement.
+The first will be completed once and is a Risk of Infection statement (for new clients this is included in the Intake Form).
 The second will be completed before every session, preferably the day before your massage, and provides information about symptoms, exposure to COVID-19, and what you are doing to help reduce your risk of exposure.
-Both of these links will be provided to you after our phone call.
+Both of these links will be provided to your session is scheduled.

 I will be scheduling a longer gap between appointments to allow for expanded cleaning and disinfecting protocols.
 All surfaces that you may come in contact with during your time in my office will have been disinfected with an EPA approved cleaner.
 I will be running a HEPA air purifier during your session and then will turn it to the highest setting between sessions for maximum filtration.
 I have added a wipeable cover to the table to provide a barrier for the fleece pad underneath.

-To ensure that all these procedures are completed, please wait in your vehicle when you arrive.
+To ensure that all these procedures are completed, please text when you arrive then wait in your vehicle.
 I will call you when everything is done, and we will conduct your intake verbally over the phone rather than the sheet you normally fill out when you come inside.
 If you don’t have your cell phone, I will come out and give you a thumbs up and we will do a verbal intake after you enter.

 Immediately upon entering, remove your shoes (and jacket or coat if you are wearing one) and leave them at the coat rack.